-I volunteered to do a “Merchandising Impact Team” (MIT for short), which is a coordinated team of Coca-Cola employees who work all-hands-on-deck in a given territory and timeframe to set up advertising, displays and equipment for
+I volunteered to do a “Merchandising Impact Team” (MIT for short), which is a coordinated team of

 I landed in Guatemala City for the MIT on a Sunday, then traveled the nearly three-hour route to Zacapa, along which all buildings, bodegas and neighborhoods seemed to disappear after about an hour on the road, giving way to only mountains along either side of a curvy thoroughfare.
 Eventually, buildings and denser communities begin reappearing.